JamieDixon/jamiedixon.github.io/_posts/2014-02-21-Would-You-Say-Youre-Straight.markdown

 To me that's a fascinating observation.
 How does the way in which we use language to describe how we feel or what we do, impact on who we think we are?

-I faultered because most of the time I don't say anything about my sexuality.
+I faltered because most of the time I don't say anything about my sexuality.
 It's not something that comes up all that often and when it does, I get to thinking about how our language might divide or bring us together.

 There are many things we all do in this world and for me, one of those things is being in love with my girlfriend.
 I also like to eat Lasagne, play video games, and sleep a lot at weekends.
 I don't consider myself a lasagne eater or a weekend-sleeper-aloter and in the same way, I don't consider myself *straight*.